delta-io/delta-sharing/README.md

 - Unpack the pre-built package and copy the server config template file `conf/delta-sharing-server.yaml.template` to create your own server yaml file, such as `conf/delta-sharing-server.yaml`.
 - Make changes to your yaml file, such as add the Delta Lake tables you would like to share in this server.
 You may also need to update some server configs for special requirements.

-## Config the server to access tables on S3
+## Config the server to access tables on cloud storage

-We only support sharing Delta Lake tables on S3 right now.
+We support sharing Delta Lake tables on S3, Azure Blob Storage and Azure Data Lake Storage Gen2.

+### S3

 There are multiple ways to config the server to access S3.

-### EC2 IAM Metadata Authentication (Recommended)
+#### EC2 IAM Metadata Authentication (Recommended)

 Applications running in EC2 may associate an IAM role with the VM and query the [EC2 Instance Metadata Service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) for credentials to access S3.

-### Authenticating via the AWS Environment Variables
+#### Authenticating via the AWS Environment Variables

 We support configuration via [the standard AWS environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-environment).
 The core environment variables are for the access key and associated secret:
 ```